bonsai-rx/docs/worksheets/vision-psychophysics.md

 **`Blank`**:
 ![BonVision render loop](~/images/bonvision-render-blank.svg)
-{: .notice--info}

 - Insert a `Delay (Shaders)` operator between the input and the output of the state workflow.

+> [!Note]
-**Note**: Similar to `Timer (Shaders)`, the `Delay (Shaders)` operator works exactly like the `Delay (Reactive)` operator, but using the screen refresh clock instead of the operating system clock.
+> Similar to `Timer (Shaders)`, the `Delay (Shaders)` operator works exactly like the `Delay (Reactive)` operator, but using the screen refresh clock instead of the operating system clock.
 This also ensures that any delayed notifications are resynchronized with the render loop, in case they were emitted from other external devices.
-{: .notice--info}

 To implement the `TestGrating` state, we want to reuse our previous `RandomOrientationGrating` extension workflow and simply combine the random generated angle with the angle from the reference grating.

 **`TestGrating`**:
 ![BonVision render loop](~/images/bonvision-render-testgrating.svg)
-{: .notice--info}

 - Insert a new `RandomOrientationGrating` operator from the toolbox and combine it with the input by using the `Zip` combinator.
 This will generate a pair where the first value is the random angle from the first reference grating, and the second value is the random angle for this test grating.